-- The true Okinawan diet is not low-fat as evidenced by their high per capita consumption of SPAM.
+- The true Okinawan diet is not low-fat as evidenced by their high per capita consumption of SPAM and Vitamin D rich lard.
 Further evidence comes from a 1996 article in Health Magazine by gerontologist Kazuhiko Taira, who described it as “very healthy-and very, very greasy.”
 Traditional lard is used…not factory-processed vegetable oil like in the West.

 The mountainous Barbagia region on the island of Sardinia is another Blue Zone identified by Buettner.
 Studies confirm it as such.
 In 1999, 7 people over the age of 100 lived in a Sardinian village of only 2500.
 By comparison, only one man in 20,000 reaches the age of 100 in the United States.

 Buettner writes that “The Sardinian diet was lean and largely plant-based with an emphasis on beans, whole wheat and garden vegetables, wine, goat milk, mastic nut oil.”

 This directly contradicts a 2014 study on incredible male longevity of the shepherds of mountainous Sardinia published in the European Journal of Clinical Nutrition.